sandrogiacom/password-check/README.md

 - Leaving the parameters configurable was a decision in order to facilitate the configuration and not need to recompile the project.

-- TODO Use the composite pattern to assemble the validation regular expression
+- **TODO:** Use the composite pattern to assemble the validation regular expression